-“Can I Recover Lost Wages After My North Carolina Car Accident?”
+“Can I Recover Lost Wages After My Car Accident?”

 A serious car accident can leave you with more than just vehicle damage.
-Victims may be struggling with injuries, hospital bills, and weeks of lost income during their recovery.
+Victims may be struggling with injuries, hospital bills, and loss of income during their recovery.
 If the crash wasn’t your fault, you can often recover compensation for lost wages, commissions, and salary, and a North Carolina car accident lawyer at Riddle & Brantley can help.
+With over 220 years of combined legal experience, our attorneys can help you maximize your recovery for financial losses you have suffered as a result of a collision.

 Please call 1-800-525-7111 for a FREE, no-obligation consultation today.
 You have absolutely nothing to lose and a lot to gain by reaching out to our friendly and knowledgeable attorneys, since we charge no upfront costs and you’ll owe us no attorney fees unless we win your case and recover damages on your behalf.